CyVerse-learning-materials/foss-2019/software_essentials/commandline.rst

 ..
 Note::
-    You may have noticed that all of Nelle’s files are named “something dot something”, and in this part of the lesson, we always used the extension .txt.
+    You may have noticed that  files are named “something dot something”, and in this part of the lesson, we always used the extension .txt.
 This is just a convention: we can call a file mythesis or almost anything else we want.
 However, most people use two-part names most of the time to help them (and their programs) tell different kinds of files apart.
 The second part of such a name is called the filename extension, and indicates what type of data the file holds.

     Naming a PNG image of a whale as whale.mp3 doesn’t somehow magically turn it into a recording of whalesong, though it might cause the operating system to try to open it with a music player when someone double-clicks it.